ohlogic/py3dEngine/README.md

 # py3dEngine
-A simple 3d Engine written in Python 3 and demos using the three major frameworks for OpenGL - pyglet, pygame, pyglfw
+A simple 3d Engine Game written in Python 3 and demos using the three major python frameworks for OpenGL - pyglet, pygame, pyglfw

 # Purpose
-To create a 3D Engine written in Python 3 and above.
+To create a 3D Engine Game written in Python 3 and above.

 The examples are just to show how to use pyglet, pygame, and pyglfw with OpenGL.